Skip to content

 1. Forced labour

-Forced labour has been in the spotlight in recent years due to the intense focus on modern slavery, including in widespread legislation.
-However, forced labour is generally hidden due to its illegality (and is therefore hard to identify), so identifying it relies on using indicators of extreme vulnerability or exploitative behaviours.
-Key sectors at risk for this issue include agriculture, construction, service providers, and some forms of manufacturing.
+Forced labour has been in the spotlight in recent years due to an intense focus on modern slavery, including in widespread legislation.
+However, forced labour is generally hidden due to its illegality, and is therefore hard to identify.
+So, identification relies on using indicators of extreme vulnerability or exploitative behaviours.

-• Dependence on employer for travel or accommodation
+- Dependence on employer for travel or accommodation.

 2. Child labour